Cluster expansion by transfer learning for phase stability predictions: Results and discussion

 \section{Results and discussion}

-To illustrate the Bayesian structure selection, we considered the face-centered cubic Pt:Ni binary alloy.
-A database of 413 symmetrically unique configurations of Pt:Ni mixtures was produced, corresponding to all distinct supercells with up to 8 atoms using {\sc ICET} software package~\citep{aangqvist2019icet, hart2008algorithm}.
+To validate the Bayesian sampling, a database of 413 symmetrically unique configurations of Pt:Ni mixtures was produced, corresponding to all distinct supercells with up to eight atoms using the {\sc ICET} software package \citep{aangqvist2019icet, hart2008algorithm}.
 As previously stated, our objective is to decrease the number of first-principles calculations required within an extensive training set.
-This approach utilizes Bayesian analysis to obtain an empirical prior from interatomic potentials, facilitating the recognition of the most relevant configurations within the training set.
-In specific terms, we employed a total of six interatomic potentials to compute the energy of all structures in our dataset and calculate priors within the Bayesian framework.
-These encompassed two empirical potentials (EAM~\citep{Foiles1986Embedded-atom-methodAlloys} and MEAM~\citep{Kim2017SecondSystems}), two reactive many-body potentials (COMB3~\citep{Liang2013ClassicalPotentials} and ReaxFF~\citep{Shin2016DevelopmentCatalyst}) potentials, and two machine learning-based potentials, namely, the Crystal Hamiltonian Graph Neural Network (CHGNet)~\citep{Deng2023CHGNet:Modeling} and the Materials Graph Neural Network with Three-Body Interactions (M3GNet)~\citep{Chen2022ATable}.
-The formation energies for the 413 structures were calculated by energy minimization in the microcanonical ensemble using the following equation:
+This approach utilizes Bayesian analysis to obtain a prior from MLPs and PBPs, facilitating the recognition of the most relevant configurations in the training set.
+In specific terms, we employed a total of eight interatomic potentials to compute the energy of all structures in our dataset.
+These encompassed embedded-atom potentials (EAM \citep{Foiles1986Embedded-atom-methodAlloys}, MEAM \citep{Kim2017SecondSystems}), reactive many-body potentials (COMB3 \citep{liang2013classical}, ReaxFF \citep{Shin2016DevelopmentCatalyst}), and machine-learned potentials (CHGNet \citep{deng2023chgnet}, M3GNet \citep{chen2022universal}, ALIGNN \citep{choudhary2021atomistic}, MACE \citep{Batatia2022mace,Batatia2022Design}).

-Our approach is based on the premise that the prior is sufficiently large to include the DFT data.
-We systematically tested this hypothesis by comparing formation energies calculated from DFT and those computed with the interatomic potentials mentioned in the preceding paragraph.
-The comparison is presented using parity plots in Figure~\ref{parity}.
-As shown in Fig.~\ref{parity}(a), there exist significant discrepancies between the DFT and COMB3 energies.
-However, these discrepancies do not imply that COMB3 does carry exploitable information about the DFT energies.
-In fact, upon renormalizing, {\it e.g.}, the COMB3 energies by the scaling factor
+Our approach relies on the premise that the prior captures correlations between the formation energies of the configurations.
+We systematically tested this hypothesis by comparing the formation energies calculated from DFT to those computed with the interatomic potentials mentioned in the preceding paragraph.
+As shown in Fig.~\ref{ml parity}(a), there exist significant discrepancies between the DFT and MLP/PBP energies.
+However, these discrepancies do not imply that these potentials cannot provide exploitable information.
+In fact, upon renormalizing the empirical energies from MLPs or PBPs by the scaling factor